inmation/WebStudio-docs/actions/README.md

     "tag": "fetch response",
     "message": {
         "payload": {
-            "otherTest": "This is just some other text message" }
+            "otherText": "This is just some other text message" }
     }
 }